Law & Economics, Institutional Economics, Environmental, Corporate, Contracts, Copyright

 This article uses the teachings of the Supreme Court's procedural due process jurisprudence, institutional economics, and theories focusing on information to inform analysis of transaction costs.
 It examines transaction costs' role in both the legal theory and policy-making in a wide variety of areas, including nuisance law, environmental law, intellectual property, corporate law, contract and the privatization of social services.

 Driesen, David M. and Ghosh, Shubha, "The Functions of Transaction Costs: Rethinking Transaction Cost Minimization in a World of Friction" (2003).
-College of Law Faculty Scholarship.
-Paper 34.
+College of Law - Faculty Scholarship.
+34.

 Metadata from SSRN